machakann/vim-multiselect/README.md

 xmap <Space>v <Plug>(multiselect-checksearched)
 ```

 Another way is to use a series of wrapped textobjects, **broadcasting textobjects**.
-These are just works as an original textobjects only except in linewise-visual mode.
+These textobjects works just as an original textobjects only except in linewise-visual mode.
 In line-wise visual mode, it tries to use the original textobject for each lines of selection at the cursor column.
 If it is succeeded, the region will be multiselected.
 - `<Plug>(multiselect-iw)`
 - `<Plug>(multiselect-aw)`
 - `<Plug>(multiselect-iW)`